 Learning Links offers a range of services that can help children with learning difficulties and disabilities.

-Assessment – Learning Links’ Psychologists conduct assessments to evaluate learning and can make a formal diagnosis of a specific learning disorder.
-Read more
+Assessments – Learning Links’ Psychologists conduct assessments to evaluate learning and can make a formal diagnosis of a specific learning disorder.
+Read more >

-Literacy Support – Learning Links’ Specialist Educators provide individualised programs to support the development of literacy and numeracy skills using engaging resources and games.
-Read more
+Specialist Tutoring – Learning Links’ Specialist Educators provide individualised programs to support the development of literacy and numeracy skills using engaging resources and games.
+Read more >

-Speech Pathology – Learning Links’ Speech Pathologists support children’s development of receptive and expressive language.
-Read more
+Speech Therapy – Learning Links’ Speech Pathologists support children’s development of receptive and expressive language.
+Read more >

 In our free monthly eNewsletter you’ll receive interesting articles on education and learning, tips for supporting children, our latest service offerings and programs, news, events and volunteer opportunities.